Job Site Time Tracking: What It Means for Small Business

 One area where many small businesses get caught is drive time.
 Under the FLSA, drive time from home to the first job site is often compensable and should start the clock before the employee reaches the geofence.
 Configuring geofencing to only begin tracking at site arrival can expose you to wage-hour lawsuits even when your on-site tracking is perfect.
 Talk to an employment attorney or HR advisor before finalizing your geofence setup.

-What are the best practices for adopting a job site tracking system?
+What are the best practices for adopting a job site time tracking system?

 The biggest mistake small businesses make is treating time tracking software as a set-it-and-forget-it tool.
 Consistent, daily enforcement matters more than which platform you choose.
 A $200-per-month system used inconsistently produces worse data than a free app used every single day.